 Does Delaware have other professional entity types?

-Other than a PC, there are no other entity types in Delaware specifically intended for professionals.
+Other than a PSC, there are no other entity types in Delaware specifically intended for professionals.
 Professionals can, however, form a regular LLC.

 Can professionals from different fields form a Delaware professional corporation together?